struglers/latexify/README.md

 ```

 ### Dataset
-Download the dataset from [IM2LATEX-100K dataset from Kaggle](https://www.kaggle.com/datasets/shahrukhkhan/im2latex100k) and place it in the `./data` folder.
+Download the dataset from [IM2LATEX-100K dataset from Kaggle](https://www.kaggle.com/datasets/shahrukhkhan/im2latex100k) and extract it in the `./data` folder.
 Check if all the images are present in the `./data/formula_images_processed/formula_images_processed` folder.

 ### Preprocess
 Run the following to preprocess data and save relevant `pkl` files that will be used for training and evaluation later on.